 After a quick consultation with my doc, I was searching for the best bikes for home use.
 After spending six weeks eating, sleeping and living recumbent bikes, I was finally able to narrow down my search to just two bikes.

 The Nordictrack VR21 & The Schwinn 270.

-Both these bikes are crammed to the brim with features, are reasonably compact (fit into my tiny apartment) & not grossly overpriced like some fancy models that I saw.
+Both these bikes are crammed to the brim with features, are reasonably compact space-saving exercise machines (fit into my tiny apartment) & not grossly overpriced like some fancy models that I saw.